ikhsansyahrizal/100-Days-of-SwiftUI/README.md

 ## Day 8

-i'm learning about default value param, handle error in function,
+i'm learning about default value param, handle error in function, i also create and program that find square root of number with validaton (error handling).

 note: